 Term Meaning access control The process of granting or denying requests for access to systems, applications and data.
 Can also refer to the process of granting or denying requests for access to facilities.
 Access Cross Domain Solution A system permitting access to multiple security domains from a single client device. accountable material Accountable material requires the strictest control over its access and movement.
-Accountable material includes TOP SECRET data, some types of caveated data and any data designated as accountable material by its originator. aggregation (of data) A term used to describe compilations of data that may require a higher level of protection than their component parts. application control An approach in which only an explicitly defined set of trusted applications are allowed to execute on systems. assets In the context of technology, an overarching term used to refer to applications, IT equipment, OT equipment, services and data.
+Accountable material includes TOP SECRET data, some types of caveated data and any data designated as accountable material by its originator. application control An approach in which only an explicitly defined set of trusted applications are allowed to execute on systems. assets In the context of technology, an overarching term used to refer to applications, IT equipment, OT equipment, services and data.
 Such assets may also be referred to as technology assets. attack surface The applications, IT equipment, OT equipment and services used by a system.
 The greater the attack surface the greater the chances of malicious actors finding an exploitable vulnerability.
 Australian Eyes Only data Data not to be passed to, or accessed by, foreign nationals.
 Australian Government Access Only data Data not to be passed to, or accessed by, foreign nationals, with the exception of seconded foreign nationals.
 Australian Information Security Evaluation Program A program under which evaluations are performed by impartial bodies against the Common Criteria.
 The results of these evaluations are then certified by the Australian Certification Authority within the Australian Signals Directorate (ASD). authentication Verifying the identity of a user, process or device as a prerequisite to allowing access to resources in a system.
 Authentication Header A protocol used in Internet Protocol Security (IPsec) that provides data integrity and data origin authenticity but not confidentiality. authorising officer An executive with the authority to formally accept the security risks associated with the operation of a system and to authorise it to operate.